hargoniX/master/thesis/thesis.typ

 addition, any number of type parameters instead of just one.
 Handling more than one type parameter can be achieved in two ways.
 Either each type argument can be tracked as an individual constraint variable, or the type arguments of each constant are grouped and tracked as a vector-valued constraint variable.
-These vector-valued variables have the advantage that they reduce problem size at the cost of a more complex implementation.
+These vector-valued constraint variables reduce the size of the monomorphized problem at the cost of a more complex implementation.
 To observe the reduction in problem size, consider the map function on
 lists:
 ```lean